 Politically Exposed Persons (PEPs)

-5AMLD pays attention to people who are politically exposed persons (PEP), so companies should open their PEP lists to the public and update them regularly.
-5AMLD aims to help companies identify such high-risk customers.
+5AMLD pays attention to people who are Politically Exposed Persons (PEP), so companies should open their PEP lists to the public and update them regularly.
+5th EU money laundering directive aims to help companies identify such high-risk customers.

-EU regulations and decisions become automatically binding throughout the EU at the time they come into effect, and their directives should be included in their national legislation by EU countries.
-National authorities must ensure that these regulations are properly implemented.
+EU regulations and decisions become automatically binding throughout the EU when they come into effect, and their directives should be included in their national legislation by EU countries.
+Consequently, national authorities must ensure that these regulations are properly implemented.
 The Commission assists member states in the correct implementation of EU regulations and laws, providing solutions such as implementation plans and guidance documents.
-As a result, the commission is responsible for ensuring that all EU countries correctly implement EU regulatıon and laws.
+As a result, the Commission is responsible for ensuring that all EU countries correctly implement EU regulations and laws.

 If national authorities cannot properly implement EU law, the Commission may initiate a formal violation procedure against that country.
-If national authorities still do not comply with the warnings, the commission may decide to refer the matter to the Court of Justice and to offer fines.
-If the Court of Justice accepts the attitude of the commission, it will determine the mass payment or the daily payment to be paid by the member state.
+If national authorities still do not comply with the warnings, the Commission may decide to refer the matter to the Court of Justice and offer fines.
+If the Court of Justice accepts the Commission's attitude, it will determine the mass payment or the daily payment to be paid by the member state.
 As a result, member states that do not comply with EU regulations be punished.
-For instance, the US has imposed value of $45.6 million in fines from January to April 2019.
-To give another example is that In 2019, Europe received 6.44 billion dollar AML fines for not complying with EU regulations such as 5AMLD.
+For instance, the US has imposed a value of $45.6 million in fines from January to April 2019.
+To give another example, In 2019, Europe received 6.44 billion dollar AML fines for not complying with EU regulations such as 5AMLD.

 Britain, Czech Republic, Belgium, Estonia, Greece, Ireland, Poland, Austria, and Luxembourg, received an official letter stating that they partially transferred 5AMLD in April 2020.
-The other 9 countries have already received such letters because they have never followed the 5AMLD measures.
-The Netherlands, Portugal, Cyprus, Romania, Slovakia, Spain, Hungary, and Slovenia had received such letters by EC because they had not previously implemented the 5AMLD measures Any state that does not respond satisfactorily to the letters of the EC within four months may encounter "reasoned opinions," the next phase of the EC process.
-After that, the issue goes to the Court of Justice, which can result in fines, but we can also point out that most problems are solved before this stage.
+The other nine countries have already received such letters because they have never followed the 5AMLD measures.
+The Netherlands, Portugal, Cyprus, Romania, Slovakia, Spain, Hungary, and Slovenia had received such letters from EC because they had not previously implemented the 5AMLD measures.
+Any state that does not respond satisfactorily to the EC letters within four months may encounter "reasoned opinions," the next phase of the EC process.
+After that, the issue goes to the Court of Justice, resulting in fines, but we can also point out that most problems are solved before this stage.